Weiweim/hello-world/README.md

 # hello-world
-my first repository
+my first repository！
-Hi, My name is Carol!
+Hi, guys！
+Python，here it is！